Woo-commerce vs Shopify selecting the best eCommerce solution for your online store

 Now that you know about some of the factors that will influence which platform you choose, let’s look at some specific platforms.
 In this post, we’ll be looking at WooCommerce, and Shopify.

 Both platforms are excellent out-of-the-box solutions for small to medium-sized stores that can help you get an e-commerce store up and running fairly quickly.

 Shopify is a great E-commerce platform for getting simple stores up-and-running in no time at all.
 It’s a stand-alone, cloud-based platform that boasts unlimited bandwidth and transactions, and integrates with other 70 external gateways around the world.

-Here’s a few features that Shopify offer out of the box:
+Here are a few features that Shopify offers out of the box:

 - Customisable options for the look and feel of your store

 - Over 100 professional store templates and themes available

 - No limit on how many products you can sell